project-alchemist/Alchemist/readme.md

 ### Install prerequisites

 The following prerequisites are needed by the Alchemist framework.
-Assuming that the XCode command line tools, Homebrew, and Spark have been installed:
+Assuming that the XCode command line tools and Homebrew have been installed:

 ```
 brew install gcc